 “We can’t change mothers’ natural response to breastfeeding,” says Goodstein, “and we wouldn’t want to—oxytocin is incredibly valuable for mother-child bonding.
 But we can do a better job of helping mothers manage their stress and their sleep habits during those early months.
 And in doing so, we can reduce unsafe environments.”

 Below, NICHQ’s NAPPSS-IIN team has identified three opportunities for health professionals to put Goodstein’s advice into practice, and better support healthy sleep habits, and create safe sleep environments for infants.

 Mothers and birthing people are often told to “sleep when the baby sleeps.”
 This makes sense in theory, but in practice can be a difficult behavior to adopt.
 It may be necessary to use naptime to take care of other tasks, and falling asleep on command can be difficult.
 In both cases, mothers and birthing people are left even more stressed and tired, and at a higher risk of accidentally falling asleep while breastfeeding/chestfeeding.

 “Along with advising mothers to find time to sleep, we need to specifically talk to them about the importance of self-care,” says Goodstein.
 “Chronic stress can exacerbate sleep loss, which then becomes a health risk for both moms and babies.”

-Identify each mother’s support network
+Identify each mother or birthing person's support network

 “Talk with mothers about who is going to support them during those early months,” advises Goodstein.
 “This may be a significant other, but help comes in multiple forms—friends, immediate and extended family, and support groups are all important resources that new moms can tap.
 By reviewing these options with mothers, we can help proactively alleviate some of the stress they’re bound to feel.”